Clarity Act: Supreme Court Reference re Secession of Quebec

 As soon as these questions were made public, both parties of the National Assembly, the Bloc Québécois, and numerous federalists denounced Ottawa's gesture.

 On 20 August 1998, the Supreme Court answered, concluding that Quebec cannot secede unilaterally under Canadian or international law.
-However, the Government of Canada would have to enter into negotiations with the Quebec government if Quebeckers expressed a clear will to secede.
+However, the Government of Canada would have to enter into negotiations with the Quebec government if Quebecers expressed a clear will to secede.
 It confirmed that the Parliament of Canada had the power to determine whether or not a referendum question was clear enough to trigger such negotiations.
 The Constitution of Canada would remain in effect until terms of secession were agreed to by all parties involved, through an amendment to the Constitution, which needs the consent of the federal Parliament and every province.
 These terms would have to respect principles of democracy; minority and individual rights as outlined in the Canadian constitution.

 The court did not define what a clear majority means, and left that definition to politicians.

 Any negotiations would need to consider "many issues of great complexity and difficulty", such as economics, debt, minorities, Aboriginals, and boundaries.
 The court stated that:

 Both the Government of Quebec and the Government of Canada publicly stated that they were very pleased with the opinion of the Supreme Court, which stated both that Quebec could not legally separate unilaterally from Canada, and that the Government of Canada would have a legal obligation to enter into separation negotiations with Quebec in the event that a clear majority of its populace were to vote in favour of independence.

 Bill Clinton and the First International Conference on Federalism

 Stéphane Dion organized and hosted the First International Conference on Federalism in Mont Tremblant in October 1999 to foster international support for the cause of federalism in Canada.
 Quebec sovereigntist leaders were granted a prominent role in the conference and used their floor time to denounce Canadian federalism before an international audience to the great annoyance of their federalist host.
 But the Clarity Act got a big boost during the closing speech by United States President Bill Clinton.
 While looking directly at Quebec Premier Lucien Bouchard in the audience, Clinton appeared to echo the Supreme Court Reference, warning that "when a people thinks it should be independent in order to have a meaningful political existence, serious questions should be asked....
 Are minority rights as well as majority rights respected?
 How are we going to co-operate with our neighbours?"
 Clinton argued that federalism allows peoples seeking recognition of their identity a way to do so without isolating themselves in a nation-state.
-The speech lay to rest any doubts about the U.S. position on the desirability of unilateral secession in Quebec.
+The speech laid to rest any doubts about the U.S. position on the desirability of unilateral secession in Quebec.